 Search by Keyword

-The cost of living by state usually refers to how much it costs to live in one state, as compared to how much it costs to live in another state.
+When economists talk about The Cost of Living by State, they are usually referring to how much it costs to live in one state, as compared to how much it costs to live in another state.

 The numbers shown below indicate a state's ranking, as compared to other states, in terms of cost of living (COL) during the second quarter of 2013.
 Lower numbers are better for cost of living.